SDK Installation

 Next.js (App Router)

-Add the script tag to your root layout so it loads on every page:
+Add the tags to your root layout so they load on every page:

 export default function RootLayout({